-Complete 2015 Bordeaux report by Andrew Caillard MW “Next in line of a great series of vintages; 2000, 2005, 2009, 2010 & 2015.”
+Full report of Bordeaux 2015 by Andrew Caillard MW “Next in line in a great series of vintages; 2000, 2005, 2009, 2010 and 2015.

 2015 is a wonderful Bordeaux vintage without the hype or hysteria associated with 2009 and 2010.
-The wines are generally expressive and generous with marvellous concentration and structure.
-Give another year in barrel, the wines should gain more fruit complexity and volume.
-The Châteaux, across all sub-regions, are excited by the beautiful fragrance, clear fruit flavours and brisk energy of the wines, and believe the vintage to be the best since 2010.
-More than a few times the phrase “a vintage of the decade” has been mentioned.
-I have tasted through most of the top wines, some on more than a few occasions, and feel confident that this is a vintage worth supporting.
-It is a very successful vintage.
+The wines are generally expressive and generous with wonderful concentration and structure.
+Given another year in barrel, the wines should gain more complexity and fruit volume.
+Châteaux, in all sub-regions, are enthusiastic about the beautiful fragrance, clear fruit aromas and lively energy of the wines, and believe the vintage to be the best since 2010.
+More than once, the expression “a vintage of the decade” was mentioned.
+I have tasted through most of the top wines, some on more than one occasion, and I am convinced that this is a vintage worth supporting.
+It’s a very successful vintage.

-Weather conditions were generally ideal with perfect flowering and set during Spring.
-A hot dry and sunny spell during June and July kept the vines in balance; the near-drought conditions resulted in excellent cluster development.
-Veraison (in which the grape berries turn from green and hard to coloured and fleshy) began towards the end of July.
-Light rains refreshed the canopies and hydrated the clusters.
-Cooler weather arrived in August with above average rainfall.
-The northern Medoc was exposed to heavy rains, but no berry splitting or significant disease pressure was reported.
-The cooler conditions running up to harvest in September allowed the grapes to conserve their aromatic potential and ripen relatively evenly.
+The weather conditions were generally ideal with perfect flowering and set for spring.
+A hot, dry, sunny period in June and July kept the vines in balance; Near-drought conditions resulted in excellent cluster development.
+Veraison (in which the grape berries change from green and hard to colored and fleshy) began towards the end of July.
+Light rains refreshed the canopies and hydrated the grape clusters.
+Cooler weather arrived in August with above average precipitation.
+Northern Médoc was exposed to heavy rains, but no berry splitting or significant disease pressure was reported.
+The cooler conditions leading up to harvest in September allowed the grapes to retain their aromatic potential and ripen relatively evenly.

-The red wines across the right bank and the left bank are generally impressive in concentration, vigour and freshness.
-While all the wines are tasted extremely young, it is easy to see the quality and dimension of the vintage.
-Merlot performed particularly well, with many Châteaux picking intermittently over a three-week window to achieve optimal freshness, fleshiness and ripeness.
-Cabernet Franc, its companion in many of the wines, gives an attractive “tannin seam” and structural vigour.
-Already observers are calling it a right bank (St Emilion & Pomerol) year.
-Ch Vieux Château Certan, described as “La Force Tranquille,”and Château Petrus were my top two right bank wines followed by Château Ausone.
-All have a buoyancy and precision that augers well for the future.
+Red wines from the Right Bank and the Left Bank are generally impressive in their concentration, vigor and freshness.
+Although all wines are tasted extremely young, it is easy to see the quality and dimension of the vintage.
+Merlot performed particularly well, with many Châteaux picking intermittently over a three-week window to achieve optimal freshness, flesh and maturity.
+Cabernet Franc, its companion in many wines, gives an attractive “tannin seam” and structural vigor.
+Observers are already calling it a right bank year (St Emilion & Pomerol).
+Ch Vieux Château Certan, described as “La Force Tranquille”, and Château Petrus were my two top Right Bank wines, followed by Château Ausone.
+All have a buoyancy and precision that bodes well for the future.

-The southern left bank (Margaux and Pessac-Leognan) also stumped up some beautiful concentrated wines.
-The alcoholic strength and tannin ripeness seem to correlate with this impression.
-Cabernet Sauvignon, typically “needing to takes its time”, brought wines of lovely aromaticity, concentration and vitality.
-The success of this variety has been dependent on the sophistication of harvesting and selection at blending.
+The southern left bank (Margaux and Pessac-Léognan) also found some beautiful concentrated wines.
+The alcoholic strength and tannic maturity seem to correlate with this impression.
+Cabernet Sauvignon, typically “needing to take its time”, produced wines of beautiful aromaticity, concentration and vitality.
+The success of this variety depended on the sophistication of harvesting and selection during blending.
 Château Margaux and Château Palmer are amazing wines.
-Château Haut Brion and Château La Mission Haut Brion made dense chocolaty styles.
-Château Haut Bailly is particularly refined and beautifully balanced.
+Château Haut Brion and Château La Mission Haut Brion made dense chocolate styles.
+Château Haut Bailly is particularly refined and nicely balanced.

-At Château Batailley, the introduction of a second wine and closer attention to differentiation, led to one of the best vintages in its history.
-Many of the small refinements and decisions in the vineyard and winery allowed several top Châteaux in St Julien, Pauillac and St Estephe to make beautiful wines too.
-The hard selection process is particularly evident on the left bank.
-Château Margaux and Château Cos d’Estournel chose to rigorously defend their first wines by very detailed picking and selection.
-Only 35% and 39% (respectively) of the harvest went into their Grand Vin.
-St Emilion’s Ch Cheval Blanc on the other hand comprised 95.1% of the harvest, leaving no reason to make Petit Cheval in 2015.
+At Château Batailley, the introduction of a second wine and greater attention to differentiation led to one of the best vintages in its history.
+Many small refinements and decisions in the vineyard and cellar have allowed several large châteaux in St Julien, Pauillac and St Estephe to make beautiful wines too.
+The difficult selection process is particularly evident on the Left Bank.
+Château Margaux and Château Cos d’Estournel have chosen to rigorously defend their first wines through very careful picking and selection.
+Only 35% and 39% (respectively) of the harvest were dedicated to their Grand Vin.
+Ch Cheval Blanc de St Emilion represented 95.1% of the harvest, leaving no reason to make Petit Cheval in 2015.

-Attention to detail in the vineyard, especially after the August rains, and huge investment in optical sorting machines (at a cost of around 200,000 Euros each) at harvest ensured the grapes were in good condition before vinification.
-It is quite incredible how the fruit arrives into the winery these days.
-Meticulous attention to detail has become the norm within the Grand Cru Classé community.
-The First Growth Estates with their huge financial investments in vineyard and cellar practices, all made impressive wines this year.
+The attention to detail in the vineyard, especially after the August rains, and the huge investments in optical sorting machines (costing around 200,000 euros each) at harvest ensured that the grapes were in good condition before vinification.
+It’s quite incredible how the fruit arrives in the cellar these days.
+Attention to detail has become the norm within the Grand Cru Classé community.
+The First Growth Estates with their huge financial investments in vineyard practices and cellars, have all produced impressive wines this year.
 Perhaps the most evocative of all is Château Margaux.
-The death of the estate's longstanding winemaker Paul Pontallier, on Easter Sunday from cancer, rocked Bordeaux’s wine community.
+The death of the estate's longtime winemaker, Paul Pontallier, on Easter Sunday from cancer shook the Bordeaux wine community.
 He was a man for all seasons.
-He brought the best out of his people and his wines, whatever the vintage offered.
-2015 Château Margaux, in all likelihood, will be the greatest vintage of its modern history.
+He brought out the best in his people and their wines, whatever the vintage offered.
+2015 Château Margaux, in all likelihood, will be the greatest vintage in its modern history.

-Despite the sombre mood at this year’s 2015 En Primeurs tastings, the energy of Spring brought a sense of renewal.
-Budburst in the vineyards, white and pink blossom in full bloom, the pure chirrup of fledglings and the vibrant new wines of the vintage promised the animation and maturation of life.
-The colours, densities, flavours and tannin quality of the young red wines all suggest a great vintage in the making.
-It is one of the wine trade’s most curious practices to make comment on unfinished wine, yet somehow the predictions become more or less right.
-Over the next year the wines will develop more fruit complexity, richness and volume in barrel.
-The tannins, oak and fruit will further integrate.
+Despite the somber mood of this year’s En Primeurs 2015 tastings, the energy of spring brought a feeling of renewal.
+Buds in the vines, white and pink flowers in full bloom, pure chirping of baby birds and vibrant new wines of the vintage promised the animation and maturation of life.
+The colors, densities, flavors and tannic quality of the young red wines suggest a great vintage in the making.
+It is one of the most curious practices in the wine trade to comment on unfinished wine, but somehow the predictions become more or less right.
+Over the next year, the wines will develop more complexity, richness and volume in fruit barrels.
+The tannins, oak and fruit will integrate more.

-The sweet aperitif/dessert wines of Sauternes and Barsac have also fared extremely well.
-The combination of even ripening and optimum outbreaks of botrytis cinerea has brought some magnificent wines.
+The sweet aperitif/dessert wines of Sauternes and Barsac also performed very well.
+The combination of uniform maturation and optimal outbreaks of botrytis cinerea produced magnificent wines.
 Some are calling it the best vintage since 2001, arguably the greatest vintage in recent memory.
-While Ch d’Yquem looked gorgeous, the elegantly styled Ch Climens, still in many parts, will be wonderful.
-Typically this wine is tasted out of several barrels, and my notes are a composite of eight different elements.
-The fragrance, vibrancy, freshness, and line are amazing.
-The dry whites, mainly Sauvignon Blanc or Gris dominant are refreshing styles with attractive freshness and drive.
+While Ch d’Yquem looked stunning, the elegant Ch Climens style, still in many parts, will look wonderful.
+Typically, this wine is tasted from multiple barrels, and my notes are a composite of eight different elements.
+The scent, dynamism, freshness and line are incredible.
+Dry whites, primarily Sauvignon Blanc or Gris dominant, are refreshing styles with an appealing freshness and vibrancy.
 Ch Haut Brion Blanc is an amazing wine, but its release price will reflect its rarity.

-The Châteaux will likely bring out the vintage in two tranches to capture the appetite of the world’s wine trade.
-The first offers will probably be a touch higher than last years opening prices.
-This will be against the advice of the negociants who have been running on very low margins for many years now.
-The weakening of the British Pound and the Australian Dollar against the euro may be a stumbling block for some buyers, but there will be value and opportunity in this forthcoming primeur campaign.
+Châteaux will likely bring out the vintage in two installments to capture the appetite of the global wine trade.
+Early bids will likely be a bit higher than last year's opening prices.
+This will go against the advice of traders who have been operating with very low margins for many years.
+The weakening of the pound sterling and the Australian dollar against the euro may be a stumbling block for some buyers, but there will be value and opportunity in this upcoming open season.
 For Australian buyers, this is absolutely the best way to buy Bordeaux.
-Provenance is guaranteed, allocations confirmed and the price will still be less than future imports, by virtue of the structure of the Place de Bordeaux.
+Provenance is guaranteed, allocations confirmed and the price will always be lower than future imports, due to the structure of the Bordeaux market.

-Better market conditions in China and the US, together with a significant vintage in both quantity and quality, will see momentum return to Bordeaux after a four-year period of stagnation and uncertainty.
-The cat and mouse game between the Châteaux, the negociants and wine trade now begins.
-Regardless of the outcome, Bordeaux will continue to be the fine wine reference for many decades.
-There is something utterly unique, invigorating and evocative about mature Bordeaux wines.
-The best of the 2015 will be transformative and delicious to drink.
-All you need is patience, moderately deep pockets and the will to buy!
+Better market conditions in China and the United States, combined with a significant vintage both in quantity and quality, will allow Bordeaux to regain momentum after a four-year period of stagnation and uncertainty.
+The game of cat and mouse between the Châteaux, the merchants and the wine trade begins now.
+Whatever the outcome, Bordeaux will continue to be the benchmark for great wines for many decades to come.
+There is something completely unique, invigorating and evocative about mature Bordeaux wines.
+The best of 2015 will be transformative and delicious to drink.
+All you need is patience, moderately deep pockets, and the willingness to buy!

-Margaux/ Beautiful wines with gorgeous fruit density and fine sinuous tannins.
-Its is some years since Margaux shone so brightly.
+Margaux/ Beautiful wines with magnificent fruit density and fine, sinuous tannins.
+It’s been a few years since Margaux shone so brightly.
 Ch Margaux, Ch Palmer, Ch Rauzan Segla, Ch Rauzan Gassies, Alter Ego de Cg Palmer.
 Ch Pavillon Rouge, Ch Malescot de St Exupery, Ch D’Angludet, Ch Kirwan, Ch Cantenac Brown and Ch Brand Cantenac are highlights.